 This UNIQ course is a chance to experience undergraduate level mathematics.
-You will spend most of your time in the Maths Institute, where you will have lectures on areas completely different to school work including matrices, number theory and mathematical philosophy.
+You will spend most of your time in the Mathematical Institute, where you will have lectures on areas completely different to school work including matrices, number theory, and mathematical modelling.

-One of the high points of the week is the problem solving competition on Thursday, where you work against the clock with other students from your college on a wide range of questions.
-This is a great chance to apply all your new skills and will help you become more accustomed to talking through problems with others.
+One of the high points of the week is the problem solving competition on Wednesday, where you work against the clock with other students from your college on a wide range of questions.
+This is a great chance to apply all your new skills, and will help you become more accustomed to talking through problems with others.